YottaDB/YDBDoc/ProgGuide/opdebug.rst

    Break instruction encountered during ZSTEP action At M source location name+1^dmex

-This example shows using the ZSTEP command to step through the routine dmex, starting where execution was interrupted by the undefined variable error.
+This example shows using the ZSTEP command to step through the routine dmex, starting where the execution was interrupted by the undefined variable error.
 The ZSTEP INTO command executes line name+3 and interrupts execution at the beginning of line print.

 The ZSTEP OUTOF continues execution until line name.
 The ZSTEP OVER, which is the default, executes until it encounters the next line at this level on the M invocation stack.
 In this case, the next line is name+1.
 The ZSTEP OVER could be replaced with a ZSTEP with no argument because they do the same thing.